splunk/public-o11y-docs/rum/set-up-rum.rst

 .. _rum-access-token:

-Generate your RUM access token in Observability Cloud
+Generate your RUM access token in Splunk Observability Cloud
 ===========================================================

 A RUM token is a public key used only during RUM ingestion.
 To create the RUM Token you need to be an administrator in Splunk Observability Cloud.
 For more information, see :ref:`admin-org-tokens`.